jli0108/quantum-diff-eq-ham-ebd/README.md

-# pde-project
+# Quantum simulation of differential equations

-Project for solving PDEs on quantum computers.
+Project for solving differential equations using quantum computers.